itmo-infocom/UNIX-Linux-online-course/texts/week04/016_processes.md

 $ pstree
 ```
 * PRI -- priority of the process.
 Higher number means lower priority.
 But, as we will discuss later, we cannot change the priority, because this value is dynamically changed by the process scheduler.
 And we can only send recommendations to the scheduler using the `nice` (NI) parameter:
 * NI -- can be set with `nice` and `renice` commands.
-More information about priorities and nices you can find in  ["Under the Hood" -- Process scheduler](../under_the_hood/06_scheduler.md) material.
+More information about priorities and nices you can find in  ["Under the Hood" -- Process scheduler](../under_the_hood/06_scheduler.md) lecture.
 * TTY -- controlling tty (terminal).
 * CMD -- and the command.

-And also a very useful (especially if the system hangs) command `top`, which dynamically displays information about processes, sorted accordingly by the use of system resources -- memory and CPU time.
+And also a very useful (especially if the system slows down) command `top`, which dynamically displays information about processes, sorted accordingly by the use of system resources -- memory and CPU time.

 `nice` -- run a program with modified scheduling priority:
 ```